apicco/myscitech.blog/_posts/2023-01-03-howto-github-pages.markdown

   {%- endif -%}
 </head>
 ```
+{%endraw%}

 Note also that the `head.html` searches for your `site.google_analytics` variable, which you stored in `_config.yml`.
-The 'production' option is to avoid that Google Analytics counts the visits of your site on localhost.
+The 'production' option is to avoid Google Analytics counting the site visits on localhost.

- If you want to name this file differently, you will have to modify the `head.html` and store it in your `_includes`.
-Once done, wait for one day or two.
+Once done, wait for one day or two for Google Analytics to link to your site.

 [github-pages]: https://pages.github.com
 [github-pages-apex]: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages#using-an-apex-domain-for-your-github-pages-site